 We’ve all encountered them—the self-proclaimed spiritual gurus who meditate for hours, post daily affirmations on Instagram, and drop wisdom like they’re the Dalai Lama’s protégé.
-But here’s the kicker: their so-called enlightenment often feels less about genuine growth and more about feeding their ego.
+But their so-called enlightenment often feels less about genuine growth and more about feeding their ego.
 They’re not as “woke” as they think; they’re just spiritually narcissistic.
 And it’s time to call it out.

 What Is Spiritual Narcissism?